-If you've taken a mortgage payment holiday, a payment freeze or had a temporary reduction in the cost of your overdraft to help you cope during the coronavirus (Covid-19) pandemic, find out what you can do to help yourself get back on track.
+If you're experiencing a change in financial circumstances due to coronavirus (Covid-19), find out what you can do to help yourself get back on track.

 If you're concerned about managing your money during coronavirus, or if your income has been affected by the pandemic, there are some steps you can take to help.